What is Inheritance Tax?

 Inheritance tax is a tax charged on the estate (properties, money and possessions) of a person who has deceased.

-Currently, the inheritance tax nil rate band is £325,000 which has remained the same since 2010/11.
+Currently, the inheritance tax nil rate band is £325,000 which has remained the same since 2009/10.
+The Government has announced that the threshold will remain the same until 2025/26.
 If an estate is valued over £325,000, usually a tax charge of 40% is applied to the amount over the threshold.